 How mammograms work

 During a mammogram the breasts are compressed between two plates so X-ray images can be taken from multiple angles.
 The resulting images will be examined by a radiologist – a doctor who specializes in reading images of the body – to pinpoint any visible abnormalities in the tissue.
-It's a great first line of defense against breast cancer because mammograms can help doctors pinpoint tiny masses long before you would be able to see or feel them.
+It's a great first line of defense against breast cancer because mammograms can pinpoint tiny masses long before doctors would be able to see or feel them.

 Is it safe?

 Yes.
 Four images of your breasts contain no more radiation than what you receive daily in the atmosphere.

 You will experience some discomfort.
 Mammography only produces an effective image if your breasts are compressed as flat as possible.
 The mammographers are trained to get the best image possible while keeping your comfort in mind.

 Mammography for women and men is offered at both Riverside

 Digital mammography is offered at RSMH.
 While the image is no different from film mammography, the convenience of the digital format can make for a quicker exam and ease of interpretation by the physician.
 A patient can go to either site – or can alternate – and get the same high-quality results.
 Set a clinical breast exam with your doctor first, and then call 757-414-8555 to schedule a screening mammogram at whichever location is convenient for you.